projnanda/projnanda/home/nyc.md

 The Internet was once a place of radical openness, a network built on trust and curiosity.
 But over time, it became shaped by economic incentives and centralized control.

-**The Agentic Web represents a second chance to get it right.** If we design its architecture carefully—building systems that are transparent, decentralized, and human-aligned—we can create a web that amplifies human creativity rather than exploits it.
+**The Agentic Web represents a second chance to get it right.** If we design its architecture carefullyâ€”building systems that are transparent, decentralized, and human-alignedâ€”we can create a web that amplifies human creativity rather than exploits it.

 For students joining the NANDA Ambassador Program, this is not just about learning technology; **it's about helping to write the next chapter of the Internet's story.** The choices we make now will determine whether the Agentic Web becomes a tool for empowerment or another system of control.